TradeTrust/documentation/docs/document-creator/config-file.md

 The `"documentStore"` field is a string that is the address for the document store, please refer to [deploying document store](https://www.openattestation.com/docs/verifiable-document/document-store) for more information.

 The `"identityProof"` field is an object that refers to the issuer identity, please refer to [identity Proof](https://www.openattestation.com/docs/advanced/identity-proofs) for more information.

-_Note: any UI schema should be included under defaults as `"uiSchema"` field_

 ### `"schema"` field